-Fixed point monitoring stations identified two areas of concern for the benthic communities: (1) the Upper Pamunkey as indicated by the severely degraded status of the B-IBI at station TF4.2, and (2) the area near station LE4.1 in the Middle York River were benthic status was degraded and a degrading trend in the B-IBI was detected.
-Probability-based monitoring indicated that a high percentage of the total area of the benthos in the York River is impaired.
+All but one of the fixed point monitoring stations in the York River were degraded and probabilitybased sampling indicated that 69% of the bottom of the York River does not met the restoration goals for benthic communities.
 Previous studies suggest that anthropogenic contamination appears to be the predominant source of stress to the benthos but eutrophication and low dissolved oxygen also play a role (Dauer et al., 2005b).
 There is a possibility that physical disturbance of the benthos caused by seabed mixing, a natural source of stress, may also be an important factor determining benthic community status in the York River (Dellapenna et al., 1998; 2003).